 Homemade whipped cream is so easy to make in a whipped cream dispenser!
 With just 3 ingredients and two minutes, you will have fluffy, sweet whipped cream to top your desserts, waffles, milkshakes, and coffee drinks.

-Bonus flavor variations are also included!
+Bonus: Dispenser recipes for flavor variations are also included!

-Ingredients
+Ingredients and Equipment

-Heavy Cream: Cream with anywhere from 32%-36% milk fat works best.
+- Heavy Cream: Cream with anywhere from 32%-36% milk fat works best.
 If you are in the US then you can use heavy cream or whipping cream.
 In other countries, it is also known as full cream.

-Powdered Sugar - Also known as confectioners' sugar, powdered sugar sweetens the whipped cream.
+- Powdered Sugar - Also known as confectioners' sugar, powdered sugar sweetens the whipped cream.
 And because it has a little bit of cornstarch as an ingredient, it also helps it last longer.

-For a sugar-free version, an equal substitution of Splenda can be used.
+- For a sugar-free version, an equal substitution of Splenda can be used.

-Vanilla Extract - The vanilla extract adds flavor, making the whipped cream taste like a dessert instead of boring milk.
+- Vanilla Extract - The vanilla extract adds flavor, making the whipped cream taste like a dessert instead of boring milk.

 - Whipped Cream Canister- This recipe is for a 1-pint (0.5 Liter) dispenser, which is the most common size.
 It can be halved for a half-pint dispenser.

 The iSi brand dispenser is the most popular brand and is is the one that I have and love.
 But the brand name of your dispenser is not critical as there are many great ones on the market.
 Just look for one that is well-rated with lots of reviews and get one that is stainless steel so that it lasts, as it will be one of your favorite gadgets. - Nitrous Oxide Cartridge - Nitrous Oxide gas, also known as N20, is the gas used to whip the cream in the dispenser.
 Be sure that you have the right cartridge.
-A Co2 cartridge looks very similar but they will not properly charge your cream.
+A Co2 cartridge looks very similar, but it will not properly charge your cream.

 Mix the Cream